joonhyung-lee/joonhyung-lee.github.io/_pages/about.md

 Hello everyone!

 I'm an AI Engineer at [Rebellions](https://rebellions.ai/), working on accelerating AI systems for <u>physical robotics</u> on NPU devices.
 I founded a start-up and created a multimodal AI agent with an emotion-aware dialogue chatbot.
-Our product has been deployed on hardware robots, iOS and web platforms.
-[DITTO](https://apps.apple.com/us/app/ditto-the-friend-who-gets-you/id6743839550)
+Our product has been deployed on hardware robots, iOS and web platforms: [DITTO](https://apps.apple.com/us/app/ditto-the-friend-who-gets-you/id6743839550)

 My research focuses on (1) improving <u>physical reliability</u> through simulation-to-real transfer and (2) enhancing <u>contextual understanding</u> with Foundation models for complex manipulation tasks.